KrasnitzLab/sgains/docs/tutorial-navin2011.md

 you need a read file for a single sample, you can use:

     ```
-    fastq-dump --gzip SRR089402
+    fastq-dump --gzip SRR053668
     ```
-This command will download a read file in `fastq` format for a sample with accession number *SRR089402*.
+This command will download a read file in `fastq` format for a sample with accession number *SRR053668*.

-* If you want to download read files for all samples from accession list `SRR_Acc_List.txt`, you can use (**please note that the this command will download about 50Gb of data and will store about 100Gb of data on disk - cache and actual reads**):
+* If you want to download read files for all samples from `navin_T10_list.csv`, you can use (**please note that the this command will download about 50Gb of data and will store about 100Gb of data on disk - cache and actual reads**):

     ```
-    cat SRR_Acc_List.txt | xargs fastq-dump --gzip
+    cat navin_T10_list.csv | xargs fastq-dump --gzip
     ```